HyphenSouth/Thunderdome-Fantasy/readme.md

 ---

 # Meta
-Below are some general functions used in various places.
+Below are some general utility functions used in various places.

 **`roll_range(min, max)`**
 Chooses a random integer between `min` and `max` (inclusive)